padolsey/xmllm/docs/streaming.md

 ## Best Practices

 1. **Consider Partial Content**
-   - Always check `$closed` when processing might fail
+   - Always check `$tagclosed` when processing might fail
    - Provide appropriate feedback for partial updates
    - Use `complete()` when you need full elements